zzs95/RISK-RAM/README.md

 # RSP_COVID

-Code for Regional Interpretable Model for COVID-19 Survival Prediction
+Code for Region-specific Risk Quantification for Interpretable Prognosis of COVID-19